|

 in your husband's home."
 Atharva Veda 14-1-64.

+Women were allowed full freedom of worship.
 "The wife should do agnihotra (yagna), sandhya (puja) and all other

 daily